tom2433/LiftTracker/README.md

     - the descriptions take too long to read, also previous units should be shown in a grid format
     - entry screens should be read quickly since the user will be adding and editing the lifts often.

+- read the codex suggestions on how to use a key for lifts view model so it is able to be copied and recomposed.

 # Development

 ## Features: